jongiddy/jute/docs/reference.rst

 .. py:class:: Interface(provider)

+   Class representing an interface.
+   An interface instance will only provide the attributes defined in the class definition.
+   To convert an object that provides an interface to an interface instance, call the constructor with the object that supports the interface.

    .. py:classmethod:: register_implementation(cls)

-      Check if a class implements the interface, and register it.
+      Verify that a class implements the interface, and register it.
+      An implementing class has all the attributes defined in the interface.

    .. py:classmethod:: implemented_by(cls)

-      Check if class claims to provide the interface.
+      Check if class claims to implement the interface.

       :return: True if interface is implemented by the class, else False.

    .. py:classmethod:: register_provider(cls)

-      Register a provider class to the interface.
+      Register a providing class to the interface.
+      A providing class does not have all the attributes defined in the interface, but its instances do.

    .. py:classmethod:: provided_by(obj)

       Check if object claims to provide the interface.
+      This will be true if the object's class implements or provides the interface.
+      It will also be true if the object's class implements or provides the ``Dynamic`` interface, and the object's ``provides_interface`` method returns ``True`` when passed this interface.

       :return: True if the object claims to provide the interface, or False otherwise.